Resources for ECMO Specialists

 The Specialist is trained in the management of emergency situation intervention including - raceway ruptures, circuit changes, air in the circuit/cannula, pump head occlusions, power failure, decannulation.
 ELSO describes all topics to be included in each session, as well as return demonstration displayed by the Specialist in training.
 Additional bedside training is done with an ECMO Specialist Preceptor assigned to each new user.
 The bedside training should be no less than 16-32 hours and include thorough competency assessments to ensure proper understanding of patient management while undergoing ECLS therapy.
 Written and oral exams are expected covering the didactic, wet lab and bedside precepted shifts, and should be taken by all Specialists.

 Quarterly and annual requirements include: team meetings; water-drills; annual examination; and a minimum number of pump hours.
-Read through our Education and Device Management page to view topics and new research studies about various subjects pertinent to ECLS.
-Connection with the ECMO Resource community to join discussions and participate in therapy topics helps increase your understanding of ECLS management.
-AACN, Critical Care journals and ELSO’s membership group also offer helpful tools to enhance your knowledge.
+Connect with the ECMO community to join discussions and participate in therapy topics helps increase your understanding of ECLS management.

 • Take part in ECMO Specialists Connection Meetings

-We offer monthly virtual meetings where ECMO Specialists from around the world connect to discuss patient scenerios, problems, new devices and a vast array of education related to ECLS.
+We offer virtual meetings where ECMO Specialists from around the world connect to discuss patient scenarios, problems, new devices and a vast array of education related to ECLS.
 Visit our connect page or sign up here to join!

 • Find a Mentor